 They recorded their second album, Kublai, in July 2010 at Mauro Pagani’s Officine Meccaniche, in Milan, and published it as a self-production in April 2011.
 One of the recorded songs, L’ombra di un sogno, features Richard Sinclair on vocals.

 In September 2012 they played at the prestigious ProgDay (Chapel Hill, North Carolina, USA), their very first venture overseas.
 In the year 2013 they worked on new stuff, and after a two-day and a one-day period of recording (on January 17-18 and February 15, 2014) at Loris Ceroni’s Le Dune, in Riolo Terme, they published their third, (again) totally instrumental album, AdC (AltrOck 2014).
 Here the formula of the electric quartet is occasionally enriched by violin, viola and cello.

 In August 2014 they played at the prestigious Crescendo Festival (Saint Palais sur Mer, France).
 As a trio without bass, they also played at Berchidda Festival, organized by the famous trumpet player Paolo Fresu.
 In the meanwhile, bass player Daniele Piccinini left the band (August/September 2014).

-Accordo dei Contrari’s influences range from rock progressive music and rock-jazz of seventies, to contemporary jazz and classic music of 20th century (Strawinsky, Messiaen).
+Accordo dei Contrari’s influences range from rock progressive music and rock-jazz of the 70s, to contemporary jazz and classic music of 20th century (Strawinsky, Messiaen).